PreranaPattnaik4/SproutGrowAgent/REPORT.md

 -   **AI Backend (Genkit Flows):**
     -   All AI logic is encapsulated within **Genkit flows**, which are TypeScript functions that run on the server.
 This is the core of our AI backend.
     -   These flows are defined in the `src/ai/flows/` directory.
-Each flow is responsible for a specific task (e.g., diagnosing a plant disease, generating a crop plan).
+Each flow is responsible for a specific task (e.g., diagnosing a plant disease, generating a crop plan, or converting text to speech).
     -   **Zod** is used to define strong schemas for the inputs and outputs of each flow, ensuring data integrity.
     -   Within a flow, we define prompts for the Gemini models, process input data (like converting an image to a data URI), and call the Google AI API through the Genkit framework.
     -   Because all AI interactions happen within these server-side flows, API keys and other sensitive information are never exposed to the client.

 -   **Google AI Platform:**
-    -   This is the external service that hosts and runs the powerful **Gemini models**.
+    -   This is the external service that hosts and runs the powerful **Gemini models** (including vision, text, and TTS models).
     -   Genkit abstracts away the complexity of making API calls to this platform, allowing us to simply call our defined prompts and receive structured output.

 This architecture ensures that the application is both powerful and secure.
 The frontend remains lightweight and responsive, while the heavy lifting of AI processing is handled by a robust, server-side backend.